Henry Benedict Medlicott: Early life

-He was born in Loughrea, County Galway, Ireland, the son of the Church of Ireland Rector of Loughrea, Samuel Medlicott (1796–1858) and his wife Charlotte (c.1814-1884), daughter of Henry Benedict Dolphin, C. B. He was educated at Trinity College, Dublin under Thomas Oldham (1816–1875) (as well as in France, Guernsey, and Dublin.
+He was born in Loughrea, County Galway, Ireland, the son of the Church of Ireland Rector of Loughrea, Samuel Medlicott (1796–1858) and his wife Charlotte (c.1814-1884), daughter of Henry Benedict Dolphin, C. B. He was educated at Trinity College, Dublin under Thomas Oldham (1816–1875) as well as in France, Guernsey, and Dublin.
 He obtained a BA in 1850 with diploma in honours in the School of Civil Engineering and an MA in 1870.

 He was an expert in French and was acquainted with the works of the French geologists.
-He joined the Geological Survey of Ireland as a general assistant in October 1851 working under Joseph Beete Jukes (1811–1869) and later with the British Geological Survey in Wiltshire before resigning to join the geological survey of India in March 1854.
+He joined the Geological Survey of Ireland as a general assistant in October 1851 working under Joseph Jukes(1811–1869) and later with the British Geological Survey in Wiltshire before resigning to join the Geological Survey of India in March 1854.
 On the recommendation of Sir Henry De la Beche (1796–1855), he was given the post of geology professor at Thomason College of Civil Engineering at Roorkee.
 His brothers Joseph G. Medlicott (d.
-1866) and Samuel (c.1831–1889) worked in the geological survey of Ireland while Joseph later worked in India.
+1866) and Samuel (c.1831–1889) worked in the Geological Survey of Ireland while Joseph later worked in India.